illescasDaniel/Summarize-QT-QML-MVC/README.md

 **NOTE:** The first time you run it, after you press the "Summarize" button it will download the model, please be patient, you can see the progress in the terminal where you run the command.

 ## Execution
+Use `invoke run` to run the python app.

-Use `invoke --list` for all available tasks, like `invoke build --snapshot-id=37f520fa929c961707657b28798b30c003dd100b` or `invoke run`.
+You can use `invoke --list` for all available tasks, like `invoke build --snapshot-id=37f520fa929c961707657b28798b30c003dd100b` to build an executable using `pyinstaller`.

-By default, when using `invoke run` (running the python app directly), the bart-large-cnn model will be downloaded at `{home_path}/.cache/huggingface/hub/models--facebook--bart-large-cnn/snapshots/{snapshot_id}`.
+**NOTE:** By default, when using `invoke run` (running the python app directly), the bart-large-cnn model will be downloaded at `{home_path}/.cache/huggingface/hub/models--facebook--bart-large-cnn/snapshots/{snapshot_id}`.
 There you can see the snapshot-id.

 ### TODOs:
 - [ ] Test installation on clean environments in Ubuntu, macOS and Windows.
-Progress: tested on Ubuntu and macOS.
+	- [x] Ubuntu
+	- [x] MacOS
+	- [ ] Windows
 - [ ] Add unit tests with `pytest`.
 - [ ] Try other models with bigger context.